How does the fascias, soffits, and guttering fit in the conservatory roof structure?

-Solar panels in the UK are used to capture energy from the sun although it is important to note that energy is still produced when it is cloudy.
+Solar panels have increased in popularity over recent years as more home owner in the UK are used to capture energy from the sun.
+It is important to note that energy is still produced when it is cloudy.
 The solar panels contain photovoltaic (PV) cells that convert the sunlight into electricity to be used in your home or business and also benefits the environment by lowering carbon emissions.

 Solar photovoltaic panels are often seen on the roofs of homes around the UK but can also be installed as ground-mounted units in your garden.
 There are also solar farms in fields that include thousands of solar panels used to generate electricity on a commercial basis.

 As the popularity of solar panels continues to increase all over the country, more people are wondering what benefits they could receive by switching to renewable energy.